-NorthWestern Energy Montana - Accredited Capacity Contribution of Resources (2020 Resource Mix of Owned and Long-Term Contracted Resources)
+NorthWestern Energy Montana - Accredited Capacity Contribution of Resources (2021 Resource Mix of Owned and Long-Term (L-T) Contracted Resources)

-Accredated Capacity Contribution is the ability of each resource fuel-type to contribute to meet demand during peak energy usage by customers.
+Accredited Capacity Contribution is the ability of each resource fuel-type to contribute to meet demand during peak energy usage by customers.

-Accredited Capacity Contribution or Peak Load Contribution is based on Effective Load Carrying Capability (ELCC) E3 Study on Peak Load Measurement Included in NorthWestern Energy's 2020 Supplement to the 2019 Montana Electric Supply Resource Procurement Plan.
+Accredited Capacity Contribution or Peak Load Contribution is based on Effective Load Carrying Capability (ELCC) E3 Study on Peak Load Measurement for NorthWestern Energy's resources that are on-line or in service as of 12/31/2021 and the ELCC is based on 2021 values.